-This interdepartmental program presents law in the broad context of history, economics, politics, philosophy, literature and the sciences; and traces law’s impact within the fields of health, business, environment and creative arts.
-The scope of legal concerns ranges from the local (states and communities), to the national, and to the global (regions and international bodies).
+The interdepartmental Legal Studies Program presents law in the broad context of history, economics, politics, philosophy, literature and the sciences.
+By tracing law's impact within the fields of health, business, environment and creative arts, graduates are prepared for a wide range of educational and professional opportunities.
+The scope of legal concerns studied in the program ranges from the local (town, city and state) to the national and expands to the global (regions and international bodies).